-So, when do you need to install the expansion tank for water heater?
+So, when do you need to install the expansion tank for a water heater?
 Well, there are several clear signs that you might need to install the device in your house.
 The water tank is needed if you find fluctuating high and low water pressure in your plumbing system.
 You might need to install the device if you have a closed system.

 Thermal Expansion Tank for Water Heater

-The expansion tank for water heater is also often called a thermal expansion tank.
+The expansion tank for a water heater is also often called a thermal expansion tank.
 The main reason for using the device is to minimize the pressure damage risks to your plumbing system.
-Due to the importance of the water tank, the installation is required by law sometimes, especially if you have a closed system.
+Due to the importance of the water tank, installation is required by law sometimes, especially if you have a closed system.
 So, how does the device work?

 The water in your plumbing system will expand once your main water heater gets warmer.
 However, the pressure will soon build up within the device if the exceeded water can find nowhere to go.
 The situation will lead your plumbing system into damage if you do not solve the problem well.

 This is how the water tank expansion tank will be beneficial for you.
 The device will provide a way for the exceeded water to flow.
 In this way, you can avoid damage to your plumbing system.

 How to Install Expansion Tank for Water Heater

 So, what can you do to install the expansion tank for a water heater?
 Here are some steps that you need to complete.

 Install the Galvanized Tee

 The first thing you should do is install the galvanized tee on the top part of your water heater.
 Make sure that you tighten the tee and place the device in a certain position to face the direction you want the water tank to go.